Incognito from St. Petersburg

-Incognito from St. Petersburg (Инкогнито из Петербурга) is a 1977 Soviet comedy film directed by Leonid Gaidai, based upon the play by Nikolai Gogol's play, The Government Inspector.
+Incognito from St. Petersburg (Инкогнито из Петербурга) is a 1977 Soviet historical crime comedy film directed by Leonid Gaidai, based upon Nikolai Gogol's play, The Government Inspector.

 Plot

 In a small town of the Russian Empire during the 19th century reign mores typical of that time.
 The mayor and the other officials take bribes, embezzle public money, drink and play cards, while idly discussing the latest town gossip.
 But soon alarming news arrives – a stern government inspector from St. Petersburg has been sent to the city, and even worse, a plain-clothed one!

 Exactly at the time when the privy council is taking place which the mayor hurriedly organizes along with other rulers of the city, the news comes that Ivan Aleksandrovich Khlestakov is residing at a hotel – a young man who is not paying the bills and behaves very suspiciously.
 The confused mayor and his staff decide that Khlestakov is the very same incognito-auditor from St. Petersburg.